 “The property of 19,4ha is located on Hunters Estate and is situated between George Rex Drive [opposite Premier Hotel], Howard Street and Hunters Estate Drive.
 The proposal consists of a residential housing mix for a wide spectrum of buyers, with a commercial component that will address the daily needs of the residents and people from the area.
 The development will be surrounded by a system of open spaces consisting of wetland, water bodies and landscaped parks.”

 It’s owners, Jazz Spirit, included Chris Mulder who bought it in 2005.
 Their intention was 209 apartments, 116 single residential units, 11 office units and 16 retail units.
 Chris Mulder has since said that he is no longer a partner but the designs are still up on CMAI’s website.

-In 2006, in an IOL report, ecologist/limnoligist/estuary expert, Professor Brian Allanson, and the Knysna River Catchment Management Forum were against development, reasoning that “the developers are applying to develop 76 percent of the property, although the area was rezoned in 1994 on condition that only 20 percent of the property be developed and the rest be rehabilitated as wetland.
+In 2006, in an IOL report, ecologist/limnologist/estuary expert, Professor Brian Allanson, and the Knysna River Catchment Management Forum were against development, reasoning that “the developers are applying to develop 76 per cent of the property, although the area was rezoned in 1994 on condition that only 20 per cent of the property be developed and the rest be rehabilitated as a wetland.
 Secondly, Knysna’s road, water, sewerage and electrical services are too stretched to support a new residential area.
 Thirdly, the development is seeking a three-storey business/residential component.”